MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/configure-policy-migrate-labels.md

 - The [Azure Information Protection unified labeling client for Windows](./rms-client/unifiedlabelingclient-version-release-history.md).
 For a comparison of this client with the Azure Information Protection client (classic), see [Compare the labeling clients for Windows computers](./rms-client/use-client.md#compare-the-labeling-clients-for-windows-computers).

 - Apps from Office that are in different stages of availability.
-For more information, see [Support for sensitivity label capabilities in apps](https://docs.microsoft.com/microsoft-365/compliance/sensitivity-labels-office-apps#support-for-sensitivity-label-capabilities-in-apps) from the Office documentation.
+For more information, see [Support for sensitivity label capabilities in apps](https://docs.microsoft.com/microsoft-365/compliance/sensitivity-labels-office-apps#support-for-sensitivity-label-capabilities-in-apps) from the Microsoft 365 Compliance documentation.

 - Apps from software vendors and developers that use the [Microsoft Information Protection SDK](https://docs.microsoft.com/information-protection/develop/overview).